ellji/ellji.github.io/_posts/2018-06-20-A-Sodium-Imbalance.md

 Come on, let me play the way I want to.
 You seem to want to let everyone else play they way they want to.

+I'm going to summarise this in a community feedback / bug report sort of way:

+#### I have an issue with:
+When I play competitive as a solo player and a team of random players that include me get matched up against a fireteam of four organised players.
+#### How it makes me feel:
+Frustrated, as if the game itself doesn't want to provide a fair or winnable match.
+#### How frequently does it happen:
+It feels like pretty much every game in the Competitive playlist.
+It is rare for it not to happen.
+#### My suggested fix:
+It's competitive, so I don't see a problem with if you run a full fireteam, the matchmaker should only match you against other full fireteams.
+That, or a Competitive Solo playlist.

 PS: Let Valor get earned in any playlist, including Iron Banner.
 At least that way I can progress towards *something* while geting my butt handed to me.